guscsales/first-game-on-construct/README.md

-# first-game-on-construct
+# My first game on construct (Space Shooter)

-My first game on construct and life :p Tutorial by Richard Sneyd (thx :D) in PluralSight Plataform.
+My first game on construct and in my life :p

+Tutorial by Richard Sneyd (thx :D) in PluralSight Plataform.